HaykTarkhanyan/DSGD-Enhanced/README.md

 offer significant benefits, they face challenges in terms of efficiency.
-We present a method for the Dempster-Shafer Gradient Descent (DSGD) algorithm that significantly reduces training time—by a factor of 1.6—and also reduces the uncertainty of each rule (a condition on features leading to a class label) by a factor of 2.1, whilepreserving accuracycomparabletootherstatistical classification techniques.
+We present a method for the Dempster-Shafer Gradient Descent (DSGD) algorithm that significantly reduces training time—by a factor of 1.6—and also reduces the uncertainty of each rule (a condition on features leading to a class label) by a factor of 2.1, while preserving accuracy comparable to other statistical classification techniques.
 Our main contribution is the introduction of a ”confidence” level for each rule.
-Initially, wedefine the ”representativeness” of a data point as the distance from its class’s center.
+Initially, we define the ”representativeness” of a data point as the distance from its class’s center.
 Afterward, each rule’s confidence is calculated based on representativeness of data points it covers.
-This confidence is incorporated into the initialization of the corresponding Mass Assignment Function (MAF), providing a better starting point for the DSGD’s optimizer and enabling faster, more effec tive convergence.
+This confidence is incorporated into the initialization of the corresponding Mass Assignment Function (MAF), providing a better starting point for the DSGD’s optimizer and enabling faster, more effective convergence.
 The code is available at https://github.com/HaykTarkhanyan/DSGD-Enhanced.

 [2] Improving the DSGD Classifier with an Initialization Technique for Mass Assignment Functions Tarkhanyan, A. and Harutyunyan, A Codassca 2024 137-142 Logos 2024